cs1302uga/cs1302-ce13/README.md

    1. Before you continue to write / modify the code further, draw a UML diagram in your notes to illustrate what the class will look like after you make it generic.
 You may denote any type parameters next to the class name in your diagram similar to how you would write them in the class's signature in the `.java` file.
+Your type parameter can have any name you choose.
+You've probably seen us use `<ContentType>` but the Java convention is to use `<T>`.

+      **Except for the constructor names (which should be written simply as `Container`),** any use of the datatype `Container` needs to be fully parameterized.
+That is, we are explicitly requiring that you not use the raw type version of `Container` when updating your code for this step.

 **CHECKPOINT**

 1. Now update the source code and documentation for the generic `cs1302.ce13.Container` class.
-   Since your class will have a type parameter, be sure to include an `@param` for `<ContentType>` or `<T>` in your Javadoc comment for the class -- something that you've likely not had to do in the past. **Except for the constructor names (which should be written simply as `Container`),** any use of the datatype `Container` needs to be fully parameterized.
-That is, we are explicitly requiring that you not use the raw type version of `Container` when updating your code for this step.
+   Since your class will have a type parameter, be sure to include an `@param` for `<ContentType>` or `<T>` in your Javadoc comment for the class -- something that you've likely not had to do in the past.

    * **NOTE:** The FQN for this class is `cs1302.ce13.Container`.
 Note carefully that the generic type parameter is not included in the FQN.